pvskp/uniwaker/README.md

   * Cross-platform compatibility.

 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to Uniwaker, please follow these steps:
+If you'd like to contribute to uniwaker, please follow these steps:

   * Fork the repository.
   * Create a new branch for your feature or bugfix.